-Book explores the early history of railroads in Mexico
+Book by Michael Matthews explores the early history of railroads in Mexico

 In “The Civilizing Machine: A Cultural History of Mexican Railroads, 1876-1910,” Elon University Assistant Professor Michael Matthews shows how railroads shaped the way citizens of the young republic viewed industrialization, technology & modernization as they struggled to form their national identity.

 Mexico had a tough time finding its place in the modern world shortly after declaring its independence nearly two centuries ago.
 Social instability and political conflicts, the heavy influence of European superpowers, and the inability to stave off an American invasion in 1846 brought the republic to the brink of disintegration on multiple occasions.